Skip To Main Content

 SDMC

-Laurie Tossing is the Student Data Manager at the School of the Arts.
-She comes to school with sixteen years of experience in the role, first at Sweetwater Middle School, and more recently, at Moore Middle School right here in the Central Gwinnett Cluster.
+Laurie Tossing is the Student Data Manager at the School of the Arts with more than 20 years of experience in education.
+She began her career at Sweetwater Middle School and more recently worked at Moore Middle School within the Central Gwinnett Cluster.
+Laurie’s expertise in managing student data plays a key role in creating a structured and supportive environment for students and staff alike.

-In addition to years of service in GCPS, Ms. Tossing is also an accomplished opera singer.
-Having received a Master’s degree in Vocal Performance at Arizona State University, she went on to participate in the Janiec Opera Company in Brevard, North Carolina.
-Since moving to the Atlanta area in 2000, she has performed in dozens of productions with The Atlanta Opera, Capitol City Opera, Atlanta Concert Opera, and ATLVocalite.
-She has even participated in such unusual programs as The 24-Hour Opera Project and ImprOper, a comedic improvisational opera troupe based out of Dad’s Garage Theater.
+In addition to her career in education, Laurie is an accomplished opera singer.
+She holds a Master’s in Vocal Performance from Arizona State University and has performed in numerous productions with The Atlanta Opera, Capitol City Opera, Atlanta Concert Opera, and ATLVocalite.
+Her artistry also extends to unique projects like the 24-Hour Opera Project and ImprOper, a comedic improvisational opera troupe based at Dad’s Garage Theater.

-Some of her favorite roles include Marcellina in The Marriage of Figaro, Katisha in The Mikado, Gertrude in Roméo et Juliette, Hippolyta in A Midsummer Night’s Dream, and the title role in Ravel’s L'enfant et les sortilèges.
+Some of Laurie’s favorite roles include Marcellina in The Marriage of Figaro, Katisha in The Mikado, Gertrude in Roméo et Juliette, Hippolyta in A Midsummer Night’s Dream, the title role in L'enfant et les sortilèges by Ravel, and more recently, Mrs. McLean in Floyd's Susannah and Dame Quickly in Verdi's Falstaff.